archmangler/worstpress/README.md

 Technical Implementation
 =========================

-[] 1.
-Launch/deployment will be done via shell script wrapping terraform and kubectl cli utilities [] 2.
-Containerisation platform will be kubernetes (AKS) [] 3.
-Wordpress will use a definition .yaml and app+db containers [] 4.
-HA will be accomplished using replicas in a replicaset [] 5.
-IP reachability will be provided using an NGINX ingress [] 6.
-DNS name will be implemented using Azures DNS service fronting ingress service end-point [] 7.
-Scale up/down will be done using a script wrapping a configuration yaml (or simply just kubectl) [] 8.
+- [] 1.
+Launch/deployment will be done via shell script wrapping terraform and kubectl cli utilities
+- [] 2.
+Containerisation platform will be kubernetes (AKS)
+- [] 3.
+Wordpress will use a definition .yaml and app+db containers
+- [] 4.
+HA will be accomplished using replicas in a replicaset
+- [] 5.
+IP reachability will be provided using an NGINX ingress
+- [] 6.
+DNS name will be implemented using Azures DNS service fronting ingress service end-point
+- [] 7.
+Scale up/down will be done using a script wrapping a configuration yaml (or simply just kubectl)
+- [] 8.
 For reproduceability, all code (infrastructure, platform etc ...) will be deployed from a versioning system (GitHub)

 Optimisation notes
 ==================

+The following enhancements are possible given the current deployment:

-[] A CD server (e.g jenkins) can be used to deploy the applications [] Autoscaling in response to inbound traffic load can be achieved by using Kubernetes Node scaling and HPA features.
+- [] A CD server (e.g jenkins) can be used to deploy the applications
+- [] Autoscaling in response to inbound traffic load can be achieved by using Kubernetes Node scaling and HPA features.
-[] Additional user-friendly deployment and update tools can be provided by wrapping the deployment scripts in a CD pipeline [] Code and deployment quality can be improved by integrating continuous tests to a development environment using CI.
+- [] Additional user-friendly deployment and update tools can be provided by wrapping the deployment scripts in a CD pipeline
+- [] Code and deployment quality can be improved by integrating continuous tests to a development environment using CI.
-[] Data resilience can be achieved by adding a container and data backup solution e.g VMware Velero
+- [] Data resilience can be achieved by adding a container and data backup solution e.g VMware Velero